RavuAlHemio/rocketbot/rocketbot_plugin_sed/help/sedparse.md

-*Usage:* `{cpfx}sedparse PATTERNS`
+*Usage:* `{cpfx}sedparse COMMANDS`

-Attempts to parse `PATTERNS` as a series of one or more sed patterns and outputs information about whether parsing was successful.
+Attempts to parse `COMMANDS` as a series of one or more sed commands and outputs information about whether parsing was successful.